• Skip to primary navigation

 One clever solution that someone came up with and seems to be gaining in popularity is to purchase a separate Cellet Universal 1000mA adapter.

-You plug the RF receiver into the Cellet adapter and plug the Cellet adapter into an outlet in your garage that you can see from the car.
-When the car pulls into the garage and breaks the infrared beam, you can see the RF radio receiver light up red and then turn green when you have cleared the beam.
+Plug the RF receiver into the Cellet adapter, then plug the Cellet adapter into an outlet in your garage that you can see from the car.
+When the car pulls into the garage and breaks the infrared beam, the RF radio receiver lights up red, then turns green when you have cleared the beam.

 This solution would also reduce the need for two RF radio receivers if you can see it from both cars in a two-car garage.